sid3345/gymify/README.md

 Our idea is to create a Gym / sport club slot booking application for employees.
 The application will be booking & subscription platform that enables employees to browse and book fitness & wellness services across partnered gyms / sports clubs in India (or any local campus for now) making it a holistic destination for all things fitness and sports.

+YouTube video explaining the project as on 23rd May, 2021 (may not include newly updated features): https://youtu.be/oyxZlfoSnPs

 ### Built With

 This web application uses the following technology